RanitManik/JavaScript-SuperSimpeDev-Docs/Writerside/topics/page_08.md

 - When clicking 'tails' play the game with guess = 'tails'
 - Create a function 'playGame(guess)' to reuse the code

+**Exercise 8j:**
+Create a score object { wins: 0, losses: 0 }, update the score each time after playing, and display the score in the console.

+**Exercise 8k:**
+Use localStorage to save and load the score (hint: you'll need to use `JSON.stringify()` to convert the score object to a string).